qm2/NanoSpring/README.md

 ```

 ### Install
 The instructions below will create the NanoSpring executable in the build directory inside NanoSpring.

-If you plan to build and run NanoSpring on an older architectures, then you might need to remove the flag ```-msse4.1``` from the ```target_compile_options``` in CMakeLists.txt (or use flags based on the target architecture).
+> If you plan to build and run NanoSpring on an older architectures, then you might need to remove the flag ```-msse4.1``` from the ```target_compile_options``` in CMakeLists.txt (or use flags based on the target architecture).
+Other places that might need to be changed include the `-mavx2` flag used for libbsc compilation (in the same CMakeLists.txt file).
+Finally you might need to change the COMMAND for MINIMAP2 target in the CMakeLists.txt file to `make sse2only=1 && make clean` for compiling minimap2 without the SSE4 optimized code.

 On Linux with cmake installed and version at least 3.12 (check using `cmake --version`):
 ```